gfw-api/gfw-forms-api/README.md

 }

-PATCH: /questionnaire/:id -> Update the questionnaire with the same id.
+PATCH: /template/:id -> Update the report template with the same id.
-DELETE: /questionnaire/:id -> Delete the questionnaire with the same id.
+DELETE: /template/:id -> Delete the report template with the same id.

 ```

-### CRUD Questionnaire answers
+### CRUD report answers

 ```

-GET: /questionnaire/:idQuestionnaire/answer -> Return all answers of the questionnaires of the user logged
+GET: /report/:id/answer -> Return all answers of the questionnaires of the user logged
-GET: /questionnaire/:idQuestionnaire/answer/answer/:id -> Return answer with the same id.
+GET: /report/:id/answer/answer/:id -> Return answer with the same id.
 Check if the answer is owned of the logged user
-POST: /questionnaire/:idQuestionnaire/answer  -> Create an answer of the questionnaire with the id of the param and associate to the user.
+POST: /questionnaire/:id/answer  -> Create an answer of the questionnaire with the id of the param and associate to the user.
 With body:
 Without Content-type (is possible send files)
 <questionId>:<responseValue>
 5893463dbd106700c9cbef41:Pepe